benjaminapetersen/benjaminapetersen.github.io/_posts/2016-07-01-my-gulp-file.md

 ### tl;dr

-Rather than reading the massive config file that is grunt.js, I've come to enjoy gulp.js as my build tool of choice.
+Grunt gets the job done... but a giant config file?
+Gulp is by far my build tool of choice.
+It is so much more pleasant to write functions!

 # My gulpfile.js template

-For the handful of angular modules I have recently worked on I've been the following gulpfile with relatively minor tweaks.
-Its pretty handy for doing the basic serve, build, minify tasks as well as precompiling templates into javascript as an optional include.
+For the handful of angular modules I have recently worked on I've been using the following gulpfile with relatively minor tweaks.
+It runs my unit & e2e tests (I have landed on Karma and Jasmine as my preferred options), builds, minifies, serves, and can kick off a task used for travis to validate my builds (ensure I properly build & minify before merging to master).

 ```javascript
 'use strict';

 var gulp = require('gulp'),